 Updated: October 8th, 2014

-100 Octagonal custom shapes for Photoshop CC CS4 CS3 CS2 CS6 14 13 12 CS5 CS1 Elements 10 7 6 etc includes elaborate Vector graphics, outlines, double outlines, bold, flower themed vectors, petals, curved, starbursts and many more.
+100 Octagon custom shapes for Photoshop CC CS4 CS3 CS2 CS6 14 13 12 CS5 CS1 Elements 10 7 6 etc includes elaborate Vector graphics, outlines, double outlines, bold, flower themed vectors, petals, curved, starbursts and many more.
 All are by Andrew Buckle / graphicxtras.com.
 Use the vectors to create items for sale such as books, adverts, packaging, cards, mugs, posters and more.
-PC and MAC OS X. .
-Use them as shape layers as well as paths / selections / masks and fills.
+PC and MAC OS X. Use the Photoshop octagon shapes as layers as well as paths / selections / masks and fills.
 They can be used with all the new features in CC CS6 such as blurring them and adding strokes to them.
 They can be exported to other applications, distorted, grouped, combined, warped, blended, used with gradients and more.
 Eight is a magic number.

 Commercial use, royalty free